sheix-khizar/Talkse/README.md

 > **Architecture note:** This platform previously targeted self-hosted Ollama/Whisper/Piper on CPU.
 As of this revision it runs on managed AI APIs instead — see `Docs/ARCHITECTURE_DECISIONS.md` for the full reasoning and the cost-based trigger for revisiting self-hosting at higher call volume.

-> **Primary product: the Voice AI.** The Admin Dashboard exists only to support it.
+> **Primary Product: the Voice AI.** The Admin Dashboard exists only to support it.
 If a change doesn't improve the Voice AI's reliability or the caller experience, question whether it belongs in this release.

 ---